 (c) Excess/Umbrella Liability - A combination of primary and Excess/Umbrella Insurance may be used to meet the required limits of insurance.
 Excess/Umbrella coverage must be at least as broad as that provided by the underlying primary insurance policies.
 In addition, the limits of the underlying primary insurance must be sufficient to prevent any gap between such minimum limits and the attachment point of the coverage provided by the Excess/Umbrella Liability policy.

 (d) Additional Insured - The liability insurance coverages of 00170.70(a) shall include the Agency, the Agency's governing body, board, or Commission and its members, and their respective officers, agents, and employees as Additional Insureds, but only with respect to the Contractor's activities to be performed under the Contract.
-When federal transportation funding is involved, the liability insurance coverages of 00170.70(a) shall also include an Additional Insured Endorsement endorsing the “State of Oregon, the Oregon Transportation Commission and the Department of Transportation, and their respective officers, members, agents, and employees” as Additional Insureds, but only with respect to the Contractor's activities to be performed under the Contract.
+When federal transportation funding is involved, the liability insurance coverages of 00170.70(a) shall also include an Additional Insured Endorsement endorsing the “State of Oregon, the Oregon Transportation Commission and the Oregon Department of Transportation, and their respective officers, members, agents, and employees” as Additional Insureds, but only with respect to the Contractor's activities to be performed under the Contract.
 Coverage shall be primary and non-contributory with any other insurance and self-insurance.
 The liability coverages of 00170.70(a) that are permitted by the Agency to be obtained by an appropriate Subcontractor shall include all of the foregoing as Additional Insureds and shall also include the Contractor and its officers and employees as Additional Insureds.

 Additional Insured Endorsements on the Commercial General Liability shall be written on ISO Form CG 20 10 07 04, or equivalent, with respect to liability arising out of ongoing operations and ISO Form CG 20 37 07 04, or equivalent, with respect to liability arising out of completed operations.
 Additional Insured Endorsements shall be submitted with the Certificate(s) of Insurance and must be acceptable to the Agency.